ZaidPathan/z-wisdom/README.md

 ## Life wisdom - Values & Legacy

+1. Never overpromise and underdeliver, promise less, deliver more.
 1. Never let your emotions make you take wrong actions or stop you from doing good actions.
 1. Devil can't beat act done with sincerity and a sincere one.
 1. Detach from all feelings from this world and people, and sincerely seek love of your Creator only.